 One of the side effects of modern work culture that is oriented toward empowerment is that individual contributors, managers, and team leads all take on the responsibilities and mindsets of leadership.
 What this means is that the need to develop new skills, such as strategic thinking, improved communication, and collaboration is present and pervasive throughout the organization.
 What’s especially true for high-performing teams is the need for strategies and systems to prevent burnout so that the team can consistently produce high-quality work in a sustainable manner.

-Just like a coach with a team of athletes, a leader who embraces the role of coach helps to develop team trust so that individuals feel safe and invested in discussing what went well with a project equally with how to improve on outcomes next time.
+Just like a coach with a team of athletes, a leader who embraces the role of leadership coaching helps to develop team trust so that individuals feel safe and invested in discussing what went well with a project equally with how to improve on outcomes next time.
 When that trust and safety are felt throughout the team, everyone knows that the team as a whole is invested and striving toward the same goal of success.
-This lays the groundwork for developing teams to their full potential through coaching.
+This lays the groundwork for developing teams to their full potential through performance coaching.